csdevignes/metabo-assistant/README.md

 ![Accuracy score per model](figures/accuracy_values.png)

 The fine-tuning clearly improved the amount of perfect matches regarding identified signaling pathway (accuracy score 4).
 It also improved model informativity and answer formatting.
+More detailed analysis of models scores can be found in [Evaluation](Evaluation.ipynb) Notebook, especially discussion about the scores of 1.

 ## Usage

 An interface was created to quickly interrogate the model.
-It can be tested by using your own list of genes and compounds, or picking some from the [test dataset](test/test.jsonl).
+It can be tested by using your own list of genes and compounds, or by picking some from the [test dataset](test/test.jsonl).

 ### Streamlit Cloud